 - History of head injury, brain tumor or seizures

 - Home Suboxone Detox

 A Suboxone at home detox can be difficult and dangerous because there are both mental and physical aspects of opiate addiction.
-A Suboxone withdrawal attempt can be a painful experience, the symptoms can be more severe with prolong use of the drug.
+A Suboxone withdrawal attempt can be a painful experience, the symptoms can be more severe with prolonged drug use.
 Symptoms usually begin 36 hours after the last dosage was taken and can last up to several weeks.
 Some of the severe withdrawl symptoms include nausea, muscle cramps, restless legs, anxiety, insomnia, diarrhea, excessive sweating, chills, and depression.
 For some people these symptoms are to hard to endure and many would rather return to taking the medication, this is the viscous cycle of addiction.

 Opiates travel rapidly through the bloodstream to the brain, where they stimulate opiate receptors, triggering intense feelings of pleasure and reward.
 This quick high is followed a state of relaxation and contentment that lasts for several hours.
 Concurrently, opiates act directly on the respiratory center in the brainstem function, causing a decrease in the breathing rate of the user.
 When Suboxone and/or other opiate-derivative drugs are used incorrectly, this breathing slow-down can be dangerous and even fatal.

 Traditional methods of treatment of addiction from Suboxone and other opiates–talk therapy along with outpatient medicinal treatment to lessen the pain of withdrawal–often have low success rates (sometimes even less than 10% after the first year) due to the drug’s powerful, physically addictive properties.